 You can abort a Restore Execution but this won't perform a Rollback of data that has been successfully processed as part of this Point in Time Restore.
 Any data that has been successfully updated would need to be included in a new Point in Time Restore if it needed to be reverted to a previous state.

 In addition to the status of the job as a whole, individual batches of records have a status while the job is running and once it has completed.

 |Pending||Data has been prepared but not yet submitted to Salesforce|

 |Submitted||Data has been submitted to Salesforce, waiting on the result from this API transaction|

 |Error||Data failed to be restored.|

 GRAX Point in Time Restore allows a user to retry an execution using just the failed records.
-This will create a new Point in Time Restore Execution with this subset of data as the restore seed.
+This creates a new Point in Time Restore execution with this subset of data as the restore seed.